Springer categories for regular centralizers in well-generated complex braid groups: The Reidemeister-Schreier method for groupoids

 Thus $m$ and $m'$ induce the same element in $\Gg$, and the natural functor $\Gg\to G_H$ is then injective. \end{proof}

 Let now $\ttilde{H}=\phi^{-1}(H)\subset F(X)$ be the preimage of $H$ under $\phi$.
-Recall from \cite[Proposition I.3.8]{reisch} that a Schreier transversal (in the classical sense) for $\ttilde{H}$ in $F(X)$ is a set of words $T$ such that \begin{enumerate}[-] \item The maps $t\mapsto Ht$ is a bijection between $T$ and $H\setminus G$. \item The set $T$ is stable under prefix (in particular, the empty word lies in $T$). \end{enumerate}
+Recall from \cite[Proposition I.3.8]{reisch} that a Schreier transversal (in the classical sense) for $\ttilde{H}$ in $F(X)$ is a set of words $T$ such that \begin{itemize} \item The maps $t\mapsto Ht$ is a bijection between $T$ and $H\setminus G$. \item The set $T$ is stable under prefix (in particular, the empty word lies in $T$). \end{itemize}

 Let $T$ be a Schreier transversal in the classical sense for $\ttilde{H}$ and $F(X)$.
 The set of paths $\{t[H]\}_{t\in T}$ is a Schreier transversal rooted in $H$ in $\Ff(\Xx)$ in the sense of Definition \ref{def:schreiertransversal}.
 Conversely, if $\{m_{Hg}\}_{Hg\in \Ob(\Ff(\Xx))}$ is a Schreier transversal rooted in $H$ in the sense of Definition \ref{def:schreiertransversal}, then the set of words $\{\ttilde{\pi}(m_{Hg})\}_{Hg\in H\setminus G}$ is a Schreier transversal for $\ttilde{H}$ and $F(X)$ in the classical sense.